louischatriot/nedb/README.md

 Module name on npm and bower is `nedb`.

 ```
-npm install nedb --save    # Put latest version in your package.json
+npm install @rmanibus/nedb --save    # Put latest version in your package.json
 npm test                             # You'll need the dev dependencies to launch tests
-bower install nedb         # For the browser versions, which will be in browser-version/out
+bower install @rmanibus/nedb         # For the browser versions, which will be in browser-version/out
 ```

 ## API